-The Integrated Keyhead Transmitter (IKT) allows you to recall the memory seat and power mirrors feature.
+The integrated keyhead transmitter (IKT) allows you to recall the memory seat and mirrors feature.

-Press 2 to automatically move the driver seat, power mirrors and adjustable pedals to the desired memory position.
-The mirrors will move to the programmed position and the seat will move to the easy entry position.
-The seat will move to the final position when the key is in the ignition (if easy entry feature is enabled).
+Press 2 to automatically move the seat and mirrors to the desired memory position.
+Note: The seat will not travel to its final position if the key is not in the ignition and the easy entry feature is enabled.